 Procedure b : peroxidase/H2O2/(Zinc ions)

 As precursor(s) of melanin, 1) DHI, 2) a mixture of DHI and DHICA, 3) DHICA, (Napolitano et al 1995) 4) 5SCD and 5) 2SCD.
 (Napolitano et al, 2008, Panzella et al 2010) were used.
-The appropriate substrate (1 mmol) was dissolved in 0.1 M phosphate buffer, pH 6.8 (80 ml) and treated sequentially with horseradish peroxidase (1300 pyrogallol units) and 30% hydrogen peroxide (120 l).
+The appropriate substrate (1 mmol) was dissolved in 0.1 M phosphate buffer, pH 6.8 (80 ml) and treated sequentially with horseradish peroxidase (1,300 pyrogallol units) and 30% hydrogen peroxide (120 l).
 After 2 h under stirring at 25°C, the mixture was acidified to pH 3 and the pigment formed was collected by centrifugation at 7,500 rpm for 15 min and then washed three times with 0.1 M HCl.
 For preparation of pheomelanin from cysteinyldopas, the melanin precipitate was collected by centrifugation at 4°C, at 7,500 rpm for 15 min and washed three times with 1% acetic acid, once with water.
 For preparation of pheomelanin pigments in the presence of zinc, ZnSO4.7H2O (1.2 molar equivalents) was added to the solution of the substrate followed by peroxidase (300 pyrogallol units/ml) and hydrogen peroxide (680 l) added in two portions at 5 h intervals.
 The mixture was taken under stirring for 24 h and then acidified to pH 3, and the melanin precipitate was collected as above.
 In all cases the pigments are dried by lyophilization.

 Quantitative determination of melanin by EPR